erpnext/foundation/foundation/www/docs/user/manual/en/projects/timesheet/timesheet-against-work-order.md

 <!-- add-breadcrumbs -->
 #Timesheet based on Work Order

 Creating Timesheet for Work Order helps in capacity planning for the Workstations.
-Also it helps in tracking actual time consumed the Workstation for completing specific operation.
+Also it helps in tracking actual time consumed by the Workstation for completing specific operation.

 When a Work Order is submitted, based on the Planned Start Date and the availability of the Workstations, system schedules all operations by creating Timesheet.